isomorphic-software/smartclient-docs/reference.md

 ### Description
 A standard XPath expression as a string.
 To learn about XPath, try the following search: [http://www.google.com/search?q=xpath+tutorial](http://www.google.com/search?q=xpath+tutorial)

 ---
+## Object: AdaptiveMenuItem

+### Description
+Object extending [MenuItem](reference_2.md#object-menuitem) and specifying an item in an [AdaptiveMenu](classes/AdaptiveMenu.md#class-adaptivemenu).
+As with `MenuItems` each `AdaptiveMenuItem` can have a [title](classes/MenuItem.md#attr-menuitemtitle), [icon](classes/MenuItem.md#attr-menuitemicon), [shortcut keys](classes/MenuItem.md#attr-menuitemkeys), optional [MenuItem.submenu](classes/MenuItem.md#attr-menuitemsubmenu) and various other settings, including arbitrary widgets via [MenuItem.embeddedComponent](classes/MenuItem.md#attr-menuitemembeddedcomponent).

+Additionally, an `AdaptiveMenuItem` may be displayed either as an item in a regular [Menu](classes/Menu.md#class-menu) or as a [button in a toolstrip](classes/AdaptiveMenu.md#attr-adaptivemenuinlinemenuitem) and will adapt it's appearance according to layout and available space.

+As a result of that behavior, the _menu_ parameter passed to methods like [AdaptiveMenuItem.click](classes/AdaptiveMenuItem.md#method-adaptivemenuitemclick) may be null if this item is not currently displayed in a menu.
+In such cases, developers may call [item.getAdaptiveMenu()](classes/AdaptiveMenuItem.md#method-adaptivemenuitemgetadaptivemenu).

+---
 ## Object: AdvancedCriteria